GMC-DRL/MetaBox/README.md

 python main.py --train --problem bbob --difficulty difficult --train_agent MyAgent --train_optimizer MyOptimizer
 ```

-## Baselines
+## Baseline Library

-**7 MetaBBO-RL optimizers, 1 MetaBBO-SL optimizer and 11 BBO optimizers have been integrated into this platform.** Choose one or more of them to be the baseline(s) to test the performance of your own optimizer.
+**7 MetaBBO-RL optimizers, 1 MetaBBO-SL optimizer and 11 classic optimizers have been integrated into this platform.** Choose one or more of them to be the baseline(s) to test the performance of your own optimizer.

 **Supported MetaBBO-RL optimizers**: